armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 This block defines the queries used to analyze a deployment for any `analysis` steps.
 In addition, you set upper and lower limits for the queries that define what is considered a failed deployment step or a successful deployment step.

 You can provide multiple queries in this block.
-The following snippet includes two sample Prometheus queries.
-Note that these example queries require the following:
+The following snippet includes a sample Prometheus query.
+Note that the example requires the following:

 - `kube-state-metrics.metricAnnotationsAllowList[0]=pods=[*]` must be set
 - Your applications pods need to have the annotation `"prometheus.io/scrape": "true"`